valtido/sentry-docs/src/collections/_documentation/clients/ruby/integrations/index.md

 title: Integrations
 ---

-For common environments and frameworks like Rails, Rake, Rack and others Ruby Raven provides automatic integration for reporting.
-Most of the time you don’t need to change anything, although you can configure those features if you want.
+For common environments and frameworks like Rails, Rake, Rack and others, Ruby Raven provides automatic integration for reporting.
+Typically, you don’t need to change anything.
+Although, you can configure those features if you want.

 -   [Ruby on Rails]({%- link _documentation/clients/ruby/integrations/rails.md -%})
 -   [Rack (Sinatra etc.)]({%- link _documentation/clients/ruby/integrations/rack.md -%})